Deep reinforcement learning for preparation of thermal and prethermal quantum states: Application to Gibbs ensembles

 where \(\left\lVert A\right\rVert _{\mathrm{F}} \coloneqq\sqrt{\tr\left\lbrack A^{\dagger}A \right\rbrack }\) is the Frobenius norm~\footnote{Note that the chosen distance function can be efficiently computed for Slater determinants, which is used to express free-fermionic states obtained from Jordan-Wigner transformation.
 See \ccite{fagotti_reduced_2013} for the detailed property of this distance. }.

-We can see from Fig.~\ref{fig:nonint_scaling}~(a) that the time average of the distance function~\eqref{eq:distance}, which we denote as \(\bar{D}\), is suppressed for the smaller subsystem size \(LA\).
+We can see from Fig.~\ref{fig:nonint_scaling}~(a) that the time average of the distance function given in \eref{eq:distance}, which we denote as \(\bar{D}\), is suppressed for the smaller subsystem size \(LA\).
 What is more interesting is the scaling with respect to the total system size; we observe nontrivial suppression of error along with the increase of the system size \(L\).

-We further zoom into the scaling of the error suppression, by performing finite-size scaling on the averaged distance function as shown in Fig.~\ref{fig:nonint_scaling}~(b).
+We go further into the scaling of the error suppression by performing finite-size scaling on the averaged distance function as shown in Fig.~\ref{fig:nonint_scaling}~(b).
 Here, we observe that the scaling of the suppression is given as